kadrianowski/FEND-Neighborhood-MapApp-React/README.md

 # About the Project

 It's a final SPA project featuring a map of a chosen neighborhood.
 The goal of this project was to create a functional project with a react mindset, including highlighted locations, third-party data about those locations and various ways to browse the content.

+To achieve that I decided to create **_Neighborhood Map - Parks of New York_**

 # How to start?

 * Clone this [repository](https://github.com/soyaposeidon/FEND-Neighborhood-MapApp-React.git)
 * type **_npm install_** in your favorite console
 * run localhost:3000 server with **_npm start_**

 # Features